Azel-S/ta-board/Sprint1.md

    As a student, I only wanna have a course id, and not a password when I sign in because my brain is unable to carry any more information than necessary. -> Done

    As a teacher (or assistant), I want to sign in only once and be able to manage all my courses because signing in for a course each time is annoying. -> Done

+   As a student I want to ask specific questions about my class so that I don't have to parse the syllabus.

+   As a professor I want to reply to common questions only once, so that I can have more time for my other duties.

+   As a professor I want to have access to multiple courses in one website for ease of mind.